slice/slicelang/GUIDE.md

 )
 ```

-This compiles to an ES2015 arrow function:
+This transpiles to an ES2015 arrow function:

 ```js
 function factory() {